Common Travel Area | UK Visas | Visa | Coming to the UK | Travelling to UK | Entry Clearance

 Persons granted a visa or entry clearance for the Channel Islands or the Isle of Man will not receive a biometric residence permit.
 These persons will instead receive vignettes showing the full period of the leave to enter granted.

-Which islands comprise the Channel Islands?
+Which Islands comprise the Channel Islands?
 The Channel Islands are comprised of the Bailiwicks of Jersey and Guernsey (which includes Hern, Sark and Alderney).

 Posts should be vigilant for applicants who may choose to apply for a visa for the Channel Islands solely in order to evade the biometric requirement with the intention of gaining entry to the UK and subsequently seeking to remain in the UK.
-Please advise the UKBAIG Control Quality team of any rise in suspected cases.

-The Channel Islands have not introduced the points-based system (PBS) but will recognise Tier 2 (Minister of Religion) and Tier 5 (Youth Mobility Scheme) only.
-All other employment routes will continue to be administered under their work permit scheme.
+The Channel Islands have not introduced the Points-Based System (PBS) but will recognise Tier 2 (Minister of Religion) and Tier 5 (Youth Mobility Scheme) only.
+All other employment routes will continue to be administered under their Work Permit scheme.